 P – Paced Breathing

 Relaxing and focusing on being mindful and present increases the release of dopamine, serotonin, melatonin, and endorphins.
 (You can check out our top apps for meditation here.)
 Paced breathing is a form of meditation that helps take you from a heightened state to a more relaxed state.
 This TIPP skill is best used when you’re lower on your scaling of emotion, from around a 4 to a 7.
 There are different types of paced breathing.
 One form is box breathing.
 Picture your breaths as a box.
-Breathe in for 4 seconds, hold for 7, breathe out for 8, hold for 7.
+Breathe in for 4 seconds, hold for 7, breathe out for 8, and hold for 7.
 Repeat.
 Try to focus on your breathing until you notice you start to calm down.
 This one is especially useful after a frustrating email as you can use your computer screen as a guide!
 Breathe in as you trace the top of your monitor, hold as you trace the side, breathe out as you trace the bottom, and hole as you trace the other side.
 Explore different breathing techniques by checking out a breathing app or just heading over to Google for some ideas.

 P – Paired Muscle Relaxation